Softphone Vs Deskphone: Compare Softphones & Hardphones

 What is a Softphone?

 The Softphone, or Voice-over-IP (VoIP) mobile dialer is the next new technology in the communication world.
-A softphone is a software application that duplicates the functionality of a telephone but on a computer or any other device.
+The definition of softphone is a software application that duplicates the functionality of a telephone but on a computer or any other device.
 Such apps are fast turning into standard equipment for mid and large-sized businesses.

 A softphone’s functions include a lot more than just making calls.
 Because they’re software, VoIP mobile dialer apps come packed with a variety of features – including making video and conference calls, sending and receiving files, voicemail management, and chat and SMS capabilities.
 You can start the app and use the softphone wherever you plug in your device.
 This made them very handy during the global lockdown when most people worked from home.